mendix/docs/content/en/docs/appstore/modules/snowflake/_index.md

 ### 2.2 REST SQL Connector

-The [REST SQL connector](https://marketplace.mendix.com/link/component/225717) supports the 9.24 LTS version of Mendix.
+The [REST SQL connector](https://marketplace.mendix.com/link/component/225717), available from the Mendix Marketplace, supports the 9.24 LTS version of Mendix.
 It offers key-pair authentication with a private key file according to PKCS #8 standard.

 The REST SQL connector requires an additional step to transform data rows received from the REST SQL API into Mendix objects.
 For more information, see [Snowflake REST SQL Connector](/appstore/connectors/snowflake/snowflake-rest-sql/).